-This installation of Home Assistant requires the Raspberry Pi to run Raspbian Lite.
+This installation of Home Assistant Core requires the Raspberry Pi to run Raspberry Pi OS Lite.
 The installation will be installed in a Virtual Environment with minimal overhead.
-Instructions assume this is a new installation of Raspbian Lite.
+Instructions assume this is a new installation of Raspberry Pi OS Lite.

 Connect to the Raspberry Pi over SSH.
 Default password is